People to People Student Ambassador Program: Programs

 People to People Ambassador Programs offered four types of ambassador travel, including international student ambassador travel, domestic leadership ambassador summits and forums, international collegiate ambassador travel, and international citizen ambassador travel for industry professionals.

-Countries visited included Germany, France, Canada, Czechoslovakia, Austria, Denmark, the Netherlands, Australia, New Zealand, China, Japan, Korea, Taiwan, Hong Kong, Italy, Greece, Fiji, the Republic of Ireland, the United Kingdom and Russia.
+Countries visited included Germany, France, Canada, Czechoslovakia, Austria, Denmark, the Netherlands, Australia, New Zealand, China, Japan, Korea, Taiwan, Hong Kong, Malta, Italy, Greece, Fiji, the Republic of Ireland, the United Kingdom and Russia.
 Experienced students who were alumni of the program and wanted to travel again were given the chance to choose more exotic destinations for subsequent trips such as South Africa, or Antarctica.
 Programs typically departed between June and August, rather than during the academic year, in groups of between thirty and forty students.
 The target student-teacher ratio was 10-to-1.

 Trips usually were composed of students from a given city or county, not from a specific school.
 Tuition – the fees charged for a trip – ranged from $4,500 for trips to Canada, to more than $7,999 for trips to Australia and South Pacific destinations.
 A trip to Antarctica was available for $12,500, however this fee was not listed on their website in 2014.

 During the trips, students attended various educational activities, and had the chance to meet local leaders and dignitaries.
 Trips also featured such outdoor activities as hiking, snorkeling, zip-lining or rappelling.
 Longer itineraries included a 2- to 3-day home stay with a local family.

 Each student ambassador travel program included a service component in which ambassadors participated in hands-on community service projects.
 Participants could earn high school or college credit for classes through the Washington School of World Studies (operated by People to People), and through Eastern Washington University.

 People to People Ambassador Programs also offered domestic student trips for grade school, middle school and high school students through Leadership Ambassador Programs.
 These programs were focused on leadership development, community involvement, civics education and college preparation.
 Leadership Ambassador Programs included student trips to various U.S. destinations, including Washington D.C., New York City, Chicago, and Los Angeles, to hear from speakers and industry experts, and exchange ideas with their peers from around the world.
 On these four- to ten-day programs, delegates engaged in leadership curriculum, team-building and personal development exercises.